A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsection{Knowledge Indexing}

-In RAG, an index is defined as a structured organization of data, which enables efficient access and retrieval of information from large-scale datasets.
-Index maps user queries to relevant document chunks, knowledge snippets, or other informational content, functioning as a bridge between the stored data and the retrieval mechanism.
-The effectiveness of indexing is crucial for RAG systems, as it directly impacts response accuracy, retrieval speed, and computational efficiency.
+In RAG, an index is defined as a structured organization of data that enables efficient access and retrieval of information from large-scale datasets.
+The index maps user queries to relevant document chunks, knowledge snippets, or other informational content, acting as a bridge between the stored data and the retrieval mechanism.
+The effectiveness of indexing is crucial for RAG systems, as it impacts response accuracy, retrieval speed, and computational efficiency.